Theo Todman's Web Page - Notes Pages

 - It’s worth taking a glance at the above page from time to time to contextualise what follows below.

-- I continue to get to grips with MuseScore, which is what I’ve settled on following "Todman (Theo) - Music Score OCR & Editing Software - Selection & Use".
-It is needed both for the Enigma Ensemble – which I run – and to help out with the more difficult practice pieces for Grades VII & VIII, both so I can hear what they are supposed to sound like at the required speed and to provide an accompaniment.
+- I’m becoming quite expert on MuseScore, which is needed both for the Enigma Ensemble and to help out with the more difficult practice pieces for Grades VII & VIII, both so I can hear what they are supposed to sound like at the required speed and to provide an accompaniment.
 I’ve also used it to help out Julie’s singing group (‘Offshoots’).

 - While I’ve been focusing on Grade VII oboe, I have started to look at Grade VIII.
 However, of late I’ve not focused on this.